 The Chief Constable produces a MTFP and a Capital Programme which are regularly reviewed during each financial year and form the basis of the annual budgets, to provide an effective framework for decision making.
-Formal budget monitoring is undertaken on a regular basis throughout the year, i.e. it is regularly reviewed by the Force Executive as well as being presented to the PCC's Strategic Board.
+Formal budget monitoring is undertaken regularly throughout the year, reviewed by the Force Executive and presented to the PCC's Beating Crime and Delivery Board.

-The Chief Internal Auditor reports jointly to the PCC's Chief Finance Officer and the Chief Constable's Assistant Chief Officer (also the Chief Constables CFO).
+The Chief Internal Auditor reports jointly to the PCC's Chief Finance Officer and the Chief Constable's Assistant Chief Officer (also the Chief Constables Chief Finance Officer).
 The Chief Internal Auditor provides a regular update to the JAC and also provides an independent opinion on the adequacy and effectiveness of the risk management, control and governance processes.